Buildings

 Constructed in 1957 for an approximate cost of $130,000, the current Rae & Jerry's remains, today, as it was in 1958: a large flat-roofed rectangular mass at the front (south) end and a gable-roofed structure at rear, off-set by a canopied driveway (for valet service) on the east side.
 Interior photographs from the 1950s reveal a similar form to that found now – a modern room with a low ceiling; free-standing tables were positioned in the centre of the space, with booths around the perimeter.
 A service area was near the rear of the room and wood dividers and plants were positioned to break the interior into more intimate dining spaces.
 A multi-plane interior ceiling system, designed by Doug Gillmor, amplified this sense of the modern and of the intimate.
 Interior design effort was contributed by Leslie Girling; finishing touches included contemporary-styled furnishings upholstered in deep red, plush carpeting and mirrored surfaces.
 The restaurant, on its the interior north wall, originally featured a wall-mounted frieze mural which contained playful abstracted imagery of crabs, fish, bottles, plates and forks.

-Steve Hrousalas has owned and operated the restaurant since 1975 and has maintained Rae & Jerry’s much the same as it has always operated and appeared.
+Steve Hrousalas owned and operated the restaurant from 1975- 2024 and maintained Rae & Jerry’s much the same as it has always operated and appeared.

 Design Characteristics